gregcox7/StatLabs/docs/08-power.md

 ## [1] 0.2944317
 ```

-.
+\BeginKnitrBlock{exercise}<div class="exercise"><span class="exercise" id="exr:ex0806"><strong>(\#exr:ex0806) </strong></span>

-\BeginKnitrBlock{exercise}<div class="exercise"><span class="exercise" id="exr:unnamed-chunk-26"><strong>(\#exr:unnamed-chunk-26) </strong></span>Try changing `alpha_level` in the code above to different values and then re-run the code to make a histogram and calculate power.
+Try changing `alpha_level` in the code above to different values and then re-run the code to make a histogram and calculate power.
 Try to find an alpha level where the power ends up as close as you can get it to 0.8 without going over.
 What alpha level did you find?
 </div>\EndKnitrBlock{exercise}

 ### Population standard deviation